Responsible gambling training for venue staff is key to the creation of responsible gambling environments.

 The ACT Code of Practice requires all Gambling Contact Officers, as well as staff and their supervisors who are directly involved in providing gambling services, to successfully complete approved training programs.

-In New South Wales it is mandatory for proposed hoteliers, secretary managers and staff who will have gaming machine related functions to complete the NSW Responsible Conduct of Gambling (RCG) course.
+In New South Wales it is mandatory for hoteliers, club secretaries, managers, and staff who perform gaming machine related functions, to complete the NSW Responsible Conduct of Gambling (RCG) course.

-You can read more about NSW responsible gambling training requirements at the Liquor and Gaming NSW website.
+You can read more about NSW responsible gambling training requirements at the Liquor and Gaming NSW website, accessed via the link below.

 The Northern Territory requires all persons employed in a licenced premises who are involved in the sale or delivery of gambling products to have undertaken an approved course in the Responsible Service of Gambling.